 WordfenceIt is a GPL licensed product and is safe and legal.
 Click to learn what isGPL AgreementClick to learnWordPress official website about GPL.
 Simply put using the GPL license plugin/theme source code open source sharing, can be legally free to change, use, distribution.

-Notdomestic cracked version, purchased directly from abroad, without modifying the source code.
-ByVirustotal Antivirus VerificationandWordfenceSource code audit.
-All source code plug-ins we use to build our own sites, used in multiple sites for many years, safe, stable and reliable.
+Directly from foreign formal channels to buy, do not modify the source code.
+All plug-ins we use to build their own sites, used in a number of sites, safe, stable and reliable.

 Wordfence update method/record